Annette Gensale

 About me

-I am currently offering affordable counselling, focussed upon developing good communication in relationships.
+I am currently offering affordable short-term counselling, focussed upon developing good communication in relating.
+My background is in Counselling and Psychology and Communication.

-Sometimes the most difficult thing for couples, friends or family members to do, is to communicate well.
-I aim to support any two people to repair and restore or just maintain good connection by working with how best to listen and to communicate.
+Sometimes the most difficult thing for people, whether couples, friends or family members to do, is to communicate well.
+I aim to support people to repair and restore or just maintain good connection by working with how best to listen and to communicate.

-Love is essential, however love alone is not always enough.
-Anxiety about discussing difficult feelings can harm closeness, and cause stress between people; no matter how much they love each other.
+Where love is desired, love is essential, however love alone is not in itself always enough to guide communication and nurture closeness.
+Where connection is important, often anxiety about discussing difficult feelings can harm closeness, and cause stress between people; no matter how much they love each other.

-Over time, the absence of close and meaningful connection, can cause people to feel unimportant to each other, and even cause them to fall out of love.
+Over time, the absence of close and meaningful connection, can cause people to feel unimportant to each other, and relating may become distant.
+Couples may find that they are leading 'parallel lives' without much connection, and may even cause them to fall out of love, or perhaps question their love.
+Friends and family may become avoidant or anxious in their attachment, and even resentful perhaps due to misunderstandings.
 Working on good communication is essential to healthy relating.

-Whatever the current situation for you, whether you are wanting to improve how you relate in order to better support each other and protect your relationship, or whether there has been a separation in the relationship, and you are wanting to understand the problems you had in order to improve these within the relationship, or whether you are seeking help to understand what went wrong in a past relationship, counselling can help in understanding the past and protecting the present and the future.
+Whatever the current situation for you, whether you are wanting to improve how you relate in order to better support each other and protect your relationships, or whether there has been a separation in a relationship, and you are perhaps wanting to understand the problems you had in order to improve relating, or whether you are seeking help to understand what went wrong in past relating, counselling can help in understanding the past and also in protecting the present and the future in relating.

-Sometimes the most difficult thing for couples to be able to do is to focus on what really matters to them in the relationship and then to communicate this to each other.
+Sometimes the most difficult thing for any two people to be able to do is to focus on what really matters to them in their relationship and then to communicate this to each other.

-The focus will be strongly upon your communication with each other, whether you feel particularly concerned about the relationship, or whether you just sense it could be helpful to embark on a short-term exploration of how best to go forward.
+The focus will be strongly upon your communication with each other, whether you feel particularly concerned about the relationship you have with each other, or whether you just sense it could be helpful to embark on a short-term exploration of how best to go forward.

 Relationships struggle for all sorts of reasons.
 You do not have to feel that your relationship is in deep trouble in order to benefit from short term counselling together.